Performance Measurement Glossary: Key Terms

 - They serve five functions: confirm achievement, validate interventions, enable comparisons across projects and teams, provide stakeholder accountability, and improve future estimation through historical analysis.

-- Cost performance index (CPI) is fundamentally a lagging indicator measuring efficiency based on completed work, though CPI trends can predict final project costs.
+- CPI is fundamentally a lagging indicator measuring efficiency based on completed work, though CPI trends can predict final project costs.

 - Lagging indicators differ from leading indicators in timing, intervention opportunity, and cost of delayed detection.